Proof the Earth Is Round: Debunking Flat Earth Theory

 Proof 3: Observe constellations

-If you have a friend who lives in another hemisphere, do the following.
-Look up at the sky, find some constellations, and then ask your friend what constellations they can see.
-You’ll learn that certain constellations are visible only from one of the Earth’s hemispheres.
-For example, the Big Dipper asterism is not visible from Australia, and the Southern Cross cannot be seen from most of the USA.
+If you have a friend who lives in another hemisphere, try this simple experiment: go outside, look up at the night sky, and identify a few constellations — you can do it using a stargazing app.
+Then ask your friend what constellations they can see.
+You’ll discover that certain constellations are only visible from one of the Earth’s hemispheres.
+For instance, the Big Dipper can’t be seen from Australia, and the Southern Cross is out of view from most of the USA.

-This happens because the Earth’s curvature hides some of the constellations from our view.
-If the Earth were a flat disk, everyone would see the same set of constellations.
+Why is that?
+It’s because the curved shape of the Earth hides some constellations from our view.
+If the Earth were flat, everyone — no matter where they lived — would see the exact same constellations.

 Proof 4: Think about time zones